pantheon-systems/documentation/source/content/guides/local-development/04-ddev.md

   </Alert>

 1. Update the project name and environment variable in your new `.ddev/providers/pantheon.yaml` file.
-In the example below, the project name is `de8` and the targeted environment is `dev`.
+In the example below, the Pantheon project name is `de8` and the targeted Pantheon environment is `dev`.

     ```yaml
     environment_variables: